TSanch/EcoConcrete/README.md

 Connexion.ConnectionString = "Data Source = 132.203.36.238;Initial Catalog=\\GCI-DACON-01\ECOCONCRETE\DATABASE\MATERIALS.MDF;Integrated Security=True"
 by the your database file path.

-### Installing

-## Running the tests

-### And coding style tests

-## Deployment

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.
+Please read [CONTRIBUTING.md](https://github.com/TSanch/EcoConcrete/blob/master/CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.

 ## Versioning

-We use SemVer for versioning.
+SemVer is used for versioning.
 For the versions available, see the tags on this repository.

 ## Authors